The boa® performance fit lab.

 Using a force-instrumented treadmill and a metabolic cart to quantify endurance and efficiency and using pressure insoles, inertial measurement units, and heart rate monitors to measure performance on the mountain.

-The BOA Fit System enables faster, more powerful directional changes through a seamless connection between equipment and athlete, requiring less strain on the body while enhancing performance.
+The BOA® PerformFit™ Wrap enables faster, more effective directional changes through a seamless connection between equipment and athlete, requiring less strain on the body while enhancing performance.

-Using motion capture and force plates, we use a method called inverse dynamics to calculate how force travels up the kinetic chain through the athlete’s body as they move.
+Using optical motion capture and force plates, we use inverse dynamics to calculate how force travels through the athlete’s body as they cut, pivot, jump, and perform.

 POWER & PRECISION.

 Using force insoles, inertial measurement units, and a dual radar system, we can calculate how athletes produce and transfer their maximum power, whether indoors in our Performance Fit Lab or outdoors on trails, courses, and mountain slopes.